babashka/sci/doc/libsci.md

   compiling Clojure code.
 - You should have `g++` available to compile C++ code.

+## Babashka tasks

+Convenient `babashka` tasks are provided to compile `libsci` and most of the examples mentioned here, see `bb tasks` for the full list.

 ## Walkthrough

 ### Compiling sci as shared library